joealden/corum-docs/src/design/5-route/4-login.md

 ## Client Side

 This is the page that the user will see when they visit the path `'/login'`.
 This page could be accessed in 2 different ways.
-The first way would be type physically type the path into the web browser's url bar.
+The first way would be to physically type the path into the web browser's url bar.
 The second way would be to click on the `login` button located in the header.
 This page will display a form to the user to login.
-For the user to login, they must have first created an account.
-(Which is done through the `signup` page)
+For the user to login, they must have first created an account (Which is done through the `signup` page).

 The login form will contain the following: